djon2003/DNS-323/README.md

 In this section, I won't list all the problems I encountered, but they were minimal and not so worth mentioning.
 I am not 100% ensure if there is no useless `sudo`.

 I decided to create a main folder where all my shares would be and to begin with I have:

 - `mkdir -p /share/data`
+- `chmod 777 /share/data`
 - `mkdir -p /share/scripts`
+- `chmod 777 /share/scripts`

+> Here I opened file permissions to those to full, but you can lower it or do what ever you want.

 #### Sudo